-FCA regulated Forex and CFDs broker Plus500 Ltd (LON:PLUS) has issued its response to the proposals made late last week by pan-European regulatory authority ESMA to severely rein in the world of online leveraged trading in the EU.
+FCA regulated CFD broker Plus500 Ltd (LON:PLUS) has issued its response to the proposals made late last week by pan-European regulatory authority ESMA to severely rein in the world of online leveraged trading in the EU.

 ESMA’s proposals included: